jaymwong/seline/README.md

 # seline
 The purpose of `seline` is to use model-based pose estimation to estimate the transformation between the base of the robot and the camera frame.
-This is done by estimating the pose of the end effector and backing out the transform to estimate the new base frame.
+This is done by estimating the pose of the end effector in camera frame.
+Then using the known relative transformations between the end effector and the base of the robot to estimate the transformation between the `camera_link` and the `world`.
 The key insight is that a sufficiently good seed is required for pose estimation, meaning that `seline` is used to *refine* the current eye-hand transform, not to produce one from scratch.

 ## Assumptions
  1. The robot has sufficiently good forward kinematics.